← Back to blog

 If pregnancy is possible, use a pregnancy test rather than interpreting the appearance of the bleeding.
 NHS guidance states that most pregnancy tests are reliable from the first day of a missed period.
 If you do not know when a bleed is due, test at least 21 days after the last unprotected sex.

 Contraceptive pill hormones do not stop a pregnancy test from working.
-See the guide to taking a pregnancy test while on the pill for more detail on timing and what results mean.
+See when to take a pregnancy test while on the pill for more detail on timing and what results mean.

 When to Book a Routine Appointment